The-Youssef-Nasr-Company/Youssef-Land/README.md

 This `README.md` includes fun facts about Minecraft with cheats turned on!

-For example, type `/give <username> command_block 64` on Minecraft Chat to get 64 Command Blocks as typed in the valid syntax!
+For example, type `/give <username> command_block 64` on Minecraft Chat to get 64 Command Blocks as typed in the valid syntax with the permission of an __Operator__!
 These Command Blocks can get you to experimenting!